nwaters5/spotify-group-playlist-generator/README.md

 # Spotify Group Playlist Generator
-App that recommends a playlist of songs for a group of people.
+App that recommends a playlist of songs for a group of people based on their spotify accounts, as well as live feedback

 ## Business Understanding